TRaSH-Guides/Guides/includes/german-guide/radarr-cf-german-remux-web-scoring-en.md

         :warning: German Scene groups are included as a fallback if you really want their release despite a potential loss in quality.
 Either score the CF to `{{ radarr['cf']['german-scene']['trash_scores']['default'] }}` (default) or `0`, depending on what you want to achieve.

-    Note: Bluray Custom Formats are not included as the main fallback for this profile is web.
+    Note: Bluray Custom Formats are not included as the main fallback for this profile is WEB.
 However, feel free to add them if needed.
 <!-- markdownlint-enable MD041-->